danieloskarsson/jsond/README.md

 	}
 ]
 ```
-_Example 2: Advanced JSOND that defines a list of products._
+_Example 2: Advanced JSOND that defines a sequence of products._

-Example 2 defines that for each product in the list:
+Example 2 defines that for each product in the sequence:

 - id MUST be any integer greater than or equal to zero
 - slug MUST only consist of letters a-z and digits 0-9